IbrahimAbboud121/Person-Detection-System-YOLO-/README.md

 ## Skills demonstrated

-- Custom YOLO model training on a self-prepared dataset
+- End-to-end custom object detection pipeline
+- Manual dataset collection and real-world image gathering
-- Dataset collection and annotation with Roboflow
+- Dataset annotation and management with Roboflow
+- YOLOv8 fine-tuning on a custom dataset
-- Real-time inference pipeline with OpenCV
+- Real-time inference with OpenCV and Ultralytics
-- GPU-accelerated training on Google Colab